 John Neely, kindness, and the train kiln

 I'm not one of the people who worked closely with John—their loss is far more personal than mine—but just a week before he passed, he gave me a token of his kindness and a memory to cherish.
+And to think I came very close to missing it.

 John Neely - Source: woodfirenc.com

-It was the highlight of the conference for me.
+This was the highlight of the conference for me.
 And I'm grateful that, beyond kilns, John's legacy to me is his kindness.

-I repeat to you what my gut told me that day—take it as advice:
+I repeat to you what my gut told me that day—take it as advice: good things happen at kiln openings.
+Go.

 The train kiln and us